SegevShalev/monday-u-exercises-todo-list/README.md

 - [ ] Add Inquirer.js and make you cli tool interactive
 - [ ] Display pokemon image (ascii art)

-How to run it?
+## How to run it?

+First, try the help option! :`npm run cli -- Command -h`

-1)You can run it with: npm run +Command - look for for the instructions on the CLI 2)npx segev-cli +Command
+1. You can run it with: `pm run +Command`
+2. `npx segev-cli +Command`
-3)You can also navigate to ./src/cli and then run: node index +Command
+3. You can also navigate to ./src/cli and then run: `node index +Command`